-When working in Geographic Information Systems (GIS), collected mages must be taken from completed field reports and uploaded into an asset management portal.
+When working in Geographic Information Systems (GIS), collected images must be taken from completed field reports and uploaded into an asset management portal.
 GoFormz automates this process, extracting photos from a form and uploading them as soon as the form is completed.
 For example, LSSE teams must record different sewer and water systems throughout an area, using specific survey equipment to capture the geographic location.

 GoFormz is used as the mobile data capture front-end of this process, capturing project information and photos which are then used to update a data set and the asset management portal.
 This process also leverages calculations to populate the specific inverts and slopes of features like pipes.
 “It saves the engineers tons of time.”

 GoFormz has also helped to simplify the storage and accessibility of Lennon, Smith, Souleret Engineers’ completed forms.
 Using automated dynamic features like Tags (which use form data like project name or ID to label completed documents), forms can be more intuitively located and accessed.